-Various host system networking services must be properly configured before attemting to deploy a PXE-bootable installation image for the first time.
+Various host system networking services must be properly configured before attenting to deploy a PXE-bootable installation image for the first time.
 If you have not configured the host networking services yet, you will need to invoke the PXE Target Manager and choose to Initialize PXE Services.
-See "Managing PXE Targets" on page 3-7 for more information.
+See "Managing PXE Targets" on page 3-8 for more information.

 To create a PXE-bootable installation image that will install the target root file system image over a network into a target system, select PXE Installer from the toolbox on the left side of the RedHawk Architect main window.
-The Make PXE Installation Image page will then appear, as shown in the following figure.
+The Deploy Image via PXE Installation page will then appear, as shown in the following figure.